parallaxsecond/parsec-book/src/parsec_client/operations/psa_cipher_decrypt.md

 | `ciphertext` | Vector of bytes                               | IV followed by the ciphertext                              |

 - `key_name` must allow the [usage flag](psa_key_attributes.md#usageflags-type) `decrypt`.
+- `ciphertext` must be the IV followed by the ciphertext.

 ## Results